ThierrySans/CSCD27/tutorials/08/README.md

     - brute-force 1 specific password instance for m users
     - brute-force m specific password instances  for 1 user
-    - brute force m specific password instances for n users
+    - brute force n specific password instances for m users

 5. If we use rainbow tables, how long would it take to:

     - crack the password of 1 user
-    - crack the password of n users
+    - crack the password of m users

 ## Cracking salted hash passwords